Realities of a New Blogger, Blogging Advice, and Blogging Tips for Beginners

 - My Blogging Journey

-It doesn’t seem like yesterday when I started On My Canvas.
+It doesn’t seem like yesterday when I started my personal growth and travel blog, On My Canvas.
+Update 2025: Now I have been writing it for eight years.

-Two years ago (Update 2024: now more than six), I returned from a nine-month solo trip through South America.
+In April 2017, I returned to India from a nine-month solo trip through South America.
 Constant itch to write, events such as quitting my job and taking writing workshops prior to the journey, and a deep reflection of what I wanted to do next brought me to the conclusion I should write full-time.

 I love writing.
 Stories liven me up.
-Whosoever read my earliest work told me I write about simple and natural things which make my writing profound.
+Whosoever read my earliest work told me I write simply and have an innate ability to share my deepest emotions.

 I had worked hard to achieve many desired and serendipitous goals: cracking the joint entrance of engineering colleges in India, dragging myself through a Computer Science degree, juggling corporate jobs.
 I braved a lifestyle unapproved by the Indian collectivist society.
-I was almost 30, unmarried, had quit my investment banking job, and traveled the world alone — that’s not a typical scene for an Indian small-town girl from a middle-class family of North India.
+I was almost 30, was unmarried, had quit my investment banking job, and traveled the world alone-that’s not a typical scene for a small-town Indian girl from a middle-class family.

 I knew if I worked hard I would be able to make something of my own with writing, too.

-I wanted to share the cornucopia of my experiences with others who might be running some of the hurdle races I had jumped through.
+I wanted to share the cornucopia of my experiences with others who were running the hurdle races I had jumped through.
 So I took up writing as a career at 30.

-After brainstorming through a plethora of blog names, mostly related to some funky animal (for god forbidden reasons), I launched On My Canvas to share my life experiences and travel stories.
+After brainstorming through a plethora of blog names, mostly related to some funky animal (for who knows what reasons), I launched On My Canvas to share my life experiences and travel stories.

 The idea was to tell the world, and fellow Indians, that it’s okay to ask why.
-And compromises aren’t better because they make everything more melancholy and theatrical.
+That we don’t have to compromise.

 I wanted to show people that wishing to live a meaningful life full of zest and passion doesn’t make you a bad person.
-That fears mostly exist in our minds.
+That fears exists mostly in our minds.
 That marriage is not the end goal.
 That a desk job isn’t for everyone.
 That the world is to be seen.
-But travel is not the only thing in life, for the universe has many other dimensions — human connection, communicating deeply, helping others, and learning about our own emotions.
+But travel is not the only thing in life, for the universe has many other wonderful offerings: human connection, communication, and our own emotions.

-My blog is a platform where I want to give that everlasting itch that I can do anything if I just give myself a chance to everyone else.
+Through my blog, I want to give the everlasting itch-I can do anything if I give myself a chance-to everyone else.

 Sometimes you know you will make it before the journey begins.
 At times, you figure out during the work.
 Even if you don’t realize anything, you still make it to the finish line.